 In addition, if your cat will tolerate it, warm compresses can reduce swelling and irritation.

 I’ve been using Vetericyn products for a while for my pets, and everything I’ve used has had amazing results!
-If you’re a cat parent, Vetericyn’s Feline Antimicrobial Facial Therapy would make a great addition to your pet medicine cabinet.
+If you’re a cat parent, Vetericyn’s Feline Antimicrobial Facial Therapy will make a great addition to your pet medicine cabinet.

-Another thing that makes Feline Antimicrobial Facial Therapy such a great product is that it doesn’t contain any alcohol, steroids or antibiotics.
-It’s also non-toxic, which is super important when you’re treating anywhere that your kitty could potentially lick when you’re done.
-And, since it’s safe for kitties in any stage of life, you can feel confident whether you’re treating a youngster or a senior cat.
+Another thing that makes Feline Antimicrobial Facial Therapy such a great product is that it doesn’t contain any alcohol, steroids, or antibiotics.
+It’s also nontoxic, which is super important when you’re treating anywhere that your kitty could potentially lick when you’re done.
+And since it’s safe for kitties in any stage of life, you can feel confident whether you’re treating a youngster or a senior cat.

 Complete Skincare for Healthy Cats

-Acne isn’t the only skin problem that can affect our cats.
+Chin acne isn’t the only skin problem that can affect our cats.
 Feline Antimicrobial Facial Therapy can be used to treat many common issues around a cat’s face, eyes, ears, nose, mouth, and chin.
 Here are some tips to complete feline facial health.

 - Clean their eyes and ears.
-Daily cleaning can prevent tear staining, It can also flush irritants, discharge, and debris that could lead to discomfort down the road.
+Daily cleaning can prevent tear staining.
+It can also flush irritants, discharge, and debris that could lead to discomfort down the road.

 - Keep on top of allergies.
 Allergies can be seasonal, and they can also be caused by other factors, such as bites from fleas or mites.
 Either way, they can cause some serious itching!
 Use Feline Antimicrobial Facial Therapy to soothe allergy symptoms in your cat’s eyes, ears, and chin.

 - Take care of wounds.
-Most cats get an occasional cut or scrape, especially if they have a friend that they like to tussle with.
-Treating wounds with Feline Antimicrobial Facial Therapy can help them to heal more quickly and can also prevent infection.
+Most cats get an occasional cut or scrape, especially if they have a friend they like to tussle with.
+Treating wounds with Feline Antimicrobial Facial Therapy can help them heal more quickly and can also prevent infection.